Recipes of life – narrative and community work by our refugee team

 We would also like to thank Gillian Hughes and Nsimire Bisimwa who originally set up this community work in the Refugee Team and have worked hard to ensure it remains alive.

-Delivered with the University of Essex, this is the only course of its kind that includes a placement within an organisation related to working...Find out more
+This is the only course of its kind that includes a placement within an organisation related to working with refugee people.
+It is the longest...Find out more

 Provides culturally sensitive support to refugees and asylum-seeking children, young people and families in north London.